-Combination of metal fence with masonry columns and base permits "openness" along the perimeter.
+Example:Combination of metal fence with masonry columns and base permits "openness" along the perimeter.
 Notice that extensive landscaping is included along the perimeter line.

+Example: Natural rock wall is compatible with the environment and may be constructed in such a manner that it appears to have historical significance.
 The fences and walls located along the perimeter roadways of a subdivision should considered differently than those located in the interior of the subdivision, which may have common lines with other subdivisions.
 For fences and walls located on perimeter roadways, the City will require decorative walls to include varying combinations of masonry, stone, wood, and metal.
-In addition, these walls shall have articulation occurring vertically and horizontally and have landscaping integrated in to the design.
+In addition, these walls shall have articulation occurring vertically and horizontally and have landscaping integrated into the design.
 Fences and walls located along the interior boundaries of the subdivision may have much simpler designs that limit the masonry content to the support columns.